Is Your Balcony Safe? 3 Warning Signs!

 - June 18, 2017 – Clyman, WI residential apartment building

-With all these incidents that have been occurring, ther is no wonder why law makers are have created SB721 to help regulate decks and balcony’s and hopefully avoid these tragic incidents from happening.When you step into the balcony, the last things you think about are safety and structure.
+With all these incidents that have been occurring, law makers are have created SB721 to help regulate decks and balcony’s and hopefully avoid these tragic incidents from happening.When you step into the balcony, the last things you think about are safety and structure.
 After all, balconies have symbolized a romantic feel due to novels/movies such as Romeo and Juliet and Pretty Woman.
 Yet, safety and structure are our number 1 concerns now since all we have heard are tragic stories, that have happen due to balconies not being to code.

 Even though we do not want to hear it, the awful truth is that balconies and decks present a real safety threat.
 An estimated 500 people are injured each year by deck collapses, and an estimated 50% of the 40 million decks in the U.S. are NOT built to code.
 Even if your deck was built to code, the possibilities of wood rot and other environmental factors can compromise the integrity of the structure.
 This also can vary in areas with extreme weather.